-Warren Buffett, CEO of Berkshire Hathaway, is one the most successful investors of all times.
-As per Forbes, he is currently the third richest person in the world with a net-worth of $72 billion.
+Warren Buffett, CEO of Berkshire Hathaway, is one of the most successful investors of all times.
+As per Forbes, he is currently the third richest person in the world with a net worth of $72 billion.
 Warren has created this wealth by making investments in various companies including stock markets.
 No wonder that he is called the “Oracle of Omaha“.
 Warren is a living example of the success that a person can expect from stock market investing.
 He is a role model for millions of investors around the world including me.

 Warren has not authored any book that might contain his investment philosophy.
 Therefore, there is no detailed account of the stock analysis process that he uses to select his investments.
 However, Warren has been writing letters to his investors and shareholders of Berkshire Hathaway for many decades.
 These letters serve as an avenue for Warren to communicate with the shareholders, explain his investment actions and their rationale.

 Warren’s letters are one of the limited sources available, which provide an authentic view of his investment philosophy.
 His letters have helped all the readers, whether professional or amateur investors, to improve their investing skills.

 Warren’s letters to shareholders of Berkshire Hathaway since 1977 are available at Berkshire’s website.
 Each of the letters is a goldmine of knowledge for fundamental stock investors.
 In the current article, I have presented the eight key investment lessons revealed by Warren in his 1977 letter.